jasongrimes/fretboardfoundation/_chapters/030-scales/035-practicing-scales.md

 ---
-title: Scale patterns and arpeggios
+title: Practicing scales
-slug: scale-patterns
+slug: practicing-scales
-abstract: If we're going to play scales repetitively, at least they should sound good.
+abstract: Practicing scales in ways that are efficient and sound good.
 ---

 ## One string at a time